aliooo36/SYSC4001_A3_P2/README.md

 ### Guide to execution

-**note, when you run part a and the part b .sh commands, the rubric.txt is restored to it's original state piror to any ASCII modifcations
+**note, when you run any .sh commands, the rubric.txt is restored to it's original state piror to any ASCII modifcations

 #### [DO THIS FIRST] To compile both part a and b: